-adjudication of Plaintiff's Form I-526 would "harm other agency activities of equal or greater priority."
-Nibber, 2020 WL 7360215, at \7.
+The fourth TRAC factor weighs in the Government's favor.
+This factor requires an assessment of "the effect of expediting delayed action on agency activities of a higher or competing priority."
+TRAC, 750 F.2d at 80.
+In other words, the Court considers whether expediting Plaintiffs' Forms I-526 would "harm other agency activities of equal or greater priority."
+Nibber, 2020 WL 7360215, at 7.
 The D.C.
 Circuit has emphasized the importance of considering "competing priorities" in assessing the "reasonableness of an administrative delay"-even "refus[ing] to grant relief when all the other factors considered in TRAC favored it, where a judicial order putting the petitioner at the head of the queue [would] simply move[] all others back one space and produce[] no net gain."
-Mashpee, 336 F.3d at 1100 (quoting In re Barr, 930 F.2d at 75) (emphasis added); see also Ghadami, 2020 WL 1308376, at \9 (finding that "expediting review in [the plaintiff's] case would merely direct government resources from the adjudication of other waiver applications").
+Mashpee, 336 F.3d at 1100 (quoting In re Barr, 930 F.2d at 75) (emphasis added); see also Ghadami, 2020 WL 1308376, at 9 (finding that "expediting review in [the plaintiff's] case would merely direct government resources from the adjudication of other waiver applications").
 Any such order would plainly interfere with the agency's "unique-and authoritative-position to view its projects as a whole, estimate the prospects for each, and allocate its resources in the optimal way."
 In re Barr, 930 F.2d at 76; see also Skalka, 246 F. Supp.
 3d at 153 ("[T]he plaintiff's injury stemmed in part from a lack of resources and that is a problem for the political branches to work out." (internal quotation marks and citation omitted)).

-The Government argues that this factor weighs in its favor because Plaintiff seeks a court order directing his visa application to move to the head of the processing queue.
-Defs.'
-Mot. at 13.
-Plaintiff counters that his petition should already be at the front of the line based his "priority date" and investment in a Regional Center.
-Pl.'s Cross-Mot. & Opp'n at 19.
-But this argument ignores that a court order directing USCIS to process Plaintiff's application would still put him ahead in the queue of those similarly situated.
-See, e.g. Palakuru, 2021 WL 674162, at \5 ("Granting [plaintiff] relief here would advance his petition in front of other similarly situated-with respect to the availability of visas and investment in a regional center-who filed their petitions earlier.").
-The Court finds that the timeline for adjudicating Plaintiff's petition reflects the Government's competing priorities and resources such that granting Plaintiff's requested relief would simply move him ahead in the processing queue to the detriment of other similarly situated visa applicants.
+The Government argues that this factor weighs in its favor because Plaintiffs here seek a court order allowing their visa applications to move to the head of the processing queue.
+Def.'s Mot. at 14.
+Plaintiffs counter that USCIS itself "endorses so-called line jumping" by giving "priority" to petitioners who "have visas immediately available" and "who are investors in regional centers."
+Pls.'
+Opp'n at 21.
+This argument ignores that a court order directing USCIS to process Plaintiffs' applications would still put them ahead in the queue of those similarly situated.
+See, e.g. Palakuru, 2021 WL 674162, at 5 ("Granting [plaintiff] relief here would advance his petition in front of other similarly situated-with respect to the availability of visas and investment in a regional center-who filed their petitions earlier.").
+The Court finds that any delay in adjudicating Plaintiffs' petitions reflects USCIS's competing priorities and resources such that granting Plaintiffs' requested relief would simply move them ahead in the processing queue to the detriment of other similarly situated visa applicants.
 Accordingly, the fourth TRAC factor favors the Government.

-4. Third & Fifth TRAC Factors
+D. Third & Fifth TRAC Factors